tombenke/kickoff/README.md

 ## About

-'kickoff' is a Command-Line tool, which can be used to easily create boilerplate code for new projects and other things based on archetypes stored in GitHub repos.
+'kickoff' is a Command-Line tool, which can be used to easily create boilerplate code for new projects and other things based on archetypes stored in GitHub repos or in local directories.

 1. Install kickoff in global mode.
-2. Create the repository on github for the project template, including mustache templates.
+2. Create the source files in a local folder or in a repository on github for the project template, including mustache templates.
 3. Place the .kickoff.yml file,
    to define the questionnaire for collecting parameter values for template files.